In The Beginning…

 Crazy (Nattie and The Casual T’s Arrangement) - Gnarls Barkley

-After the three got tight on those songs we felt it was time to find a singer.
-An ad was placed on Craigslist and one candidate stood out and she was asked to immediately audition.
+After we got tight on those songs we felt it was time to find a singer.
+An ad was placed on Craigslist and one candidate stood out, and she was asked to immediately audition.
 She knocked “Crazy” completely out of the park and was asked to join the band.
 Shamini Jain was the first singer in Sonic Tonic history.

 After developing a few more songs, it was time to add a second guitarist to the band.
-After searching high and low (well actually Shamini found him) we brought in the very talented Erik Moberly into the fold.
+After searching high and low, we brought in the very talented Erik Moberly into the fold.
 Having two guitarists made us really flexible and increased our song choices ten fold.
+On top of that Erik could sing.
 We added a few more songs, deleted others, and even added in an epic or two to really shake things up!

 **Fun Fact**Now comes the part where we came up with the band name and why Rudy chose the Midway for our first photoshoot.
 We had come up with and rejected several names.
 I was stuck on working the word “Sonic” in there from day one.
-Sure I loved Sonic Youth back in the day, but didnt really care for the drive in restaurant.
+Sure I loved Sonic Youth back in the day, but didnt really care for the drive in restaurant, so go figure.
 I wanted it to reflect a “sonic experience” coming to see us.
 A wide variety of songs from all genres.
 I finally threw my hands in the air and left it to a name generator.
 I typed in Sonic, and let it rip.
 Of the 20 it gave me, I think five were good, so leaving practice one day I started listing the names.
 The third one down was “Sonic Tonic” and when I said it, Erik and Eyal said “Yeah, I can live with that.”
 I liked it already, and Rudy and Shamini thought it worked…and there it was!
+Rudy then decided on the USS Midway because of the “Sonic” jets!

 Sonic Tonic’s First Publicity Photo Shoot (From Left) Andrew Paffendorf, Erik Moberly, Shamini Jain, Eyal Wigdor and Rudy Manahan